Utah Mighty Five National Parks with Kids: Itinerary and Guide

 It had a playground and a pool, as well as both tent and RV camping areas.
 It also has 2 small cabins.

-I liked the idea of staying somewhere other than Bryce Canyon City, which is filled with the sprawling Ruby’s Inn complex which was far too busy for my tastes.
+I liked the idea of staying somewhere other than Bryce Canyon City, which is filled with the sprawling Ruby’s Inn complex.
+That entire area was far too busy for my tastes as I want to get away from the crowds when it’s time to relax at night.
 Plus, the R Journey was about half the price of the campground at Ruby’s Inn, so it was an easy choice for me.

 Day 9: Bryce Canyon National Park